-- A. Set Server address to the address of the computer running SEASAVE. - B. Set Port to match the Send converted data port on the TCP/IP Ports tab in Configure Inputs or Configure Outputs in SEASAVE.
+- A. Set Server address to the address of the computer running Seasave.B.
+Set Port to match the Send converted data port on the TCP/IP Ports - tab in Configure Inputs or Configure Outputs in Seasave.

-To get the Server address
+To get the Server address (instructions are for Windows XP):

-(instructions are for Windows XP):
+(instructions are for windows XP):

-- On the computer that is running SEASAVE, click Start -> Control Panel.

-- 2. Double click Network Connections.

-- Double click Network Connections
+- On the computer that is running Seasave, click Start -> Control Panel. - 2.
+Double click Network Connections. - Double click Local Area Network Connection.
+Click the Support tab to see the computer's IP address; this is the address to enter as the Server address in the Seasave Remote Fixed Display window.

-Double click Local Area Network

-Connection.
-Click the Support tab

-to see the computer's IP address;

-this is the address to enter as the

-Server address in the Seasave

-Remote Fixed Display window.